justas-b1/Gitlab-dos2/README.md

 Internally, the GraphQL API performs several resource-intensive operations, such as querying for large datasets or resolving complex queries.
 These operations are generally manageable if the input payload is small, typically under 1KB.
 However, when the input grows to several megabytes, it places considerable strain on the backend.
 This can result in slower response times, higher memory usage, and in extreme cases, timeouts or failures.

-By testing with large payloads, we can identify the system's ability to handle heavy loads and determine potential performance bottlenecks.
-This helps in understanding the limitations of the API when dealing with high-volume queries and large datasets, especially in production environments.

 ## Impact

 Auto-scaling under attack can cause a cost spike, potentially breaching budget thresholds or credit limits.